2023 Best Value Nursing Associate Degree Schools in West Virginia

 The average tuition and fees for an in-state undergraduate at BridgeValley Community & Technical College are $5,284 a year.
 While working on their Associate Degree, nursing majors at BridgeValley Community & Technical College accumulate an average of around $20,681 in student debt.

-Out of the 12 schools in West Virginia that were part of this year’s ranking, West Virginia Northern Community College landed the # 4 spot on the list.
+The excellent associate degree programs at West Virginia Northern Community College helped the school earn the #4 place on this year’s ranking of the best value nursing schools in West Virginia.
 Located in the city of Wheeling, WVNCC is a public school with a small student population.

 WVNCC undergraduate students pay an average of $4,300 in in-state tuition and fees each year.
 After completing their Associate Degree, nursing graduates from WVNCC carry an average student debtload of $14,975.